Brunch & Batter

 • ½ cup sliced cucumbers

-• 2-4 ounces goat cheese, crumbled buy it in a log and crumble yourself for the best taste
+• 2-4 ounces goat cheese, crumbled (log-style for superior taste)

-• chopped fresh herbs such as basil or thyme optional
+• 1-2 tablespoon chopped fresh herbs such as basil or thyme, optional

 Instructions